 So much of what is at the heart of Christianity is present in today’s long gospel reading:

-The centrality of the cross: The cross reveals that God, in Jesus, entered into human suffering and death and overcame the darkness.
-This death revealed for all time that God is in solidarity with all the pain of human beings, and that nothing can separate us from the love of God.
+The centrality of the cross.
+The cross reveals that God, in and through Jesus, entered human suffering and death and overcame the darkness.
+This death eternally proves that God is in solidarity with the pain of all human beings, and that nothing can separate us from his love.

-Read the three statements that Jesus made from the cross: the plea for forgiveness for those who harm him, the invitation into paradise for the repentant thief, and the prayer of utter faith as he gives his spirit to God—forgiveness, hospitality and faithfulness.
+Read the three statements that Jesus made from the cross: his plea to forgive those who harm him, his invitation into paradise for the repentant thief, and his prayer of utter faith as he gives his spirit to God.
+In these statements, we see total forgiveness, hospitality and faithfulness.
 What is being asked of you in this gospel?

 Making connections